wjandrews672/calculator/README.md

 Whenever I need to reset the count to prevent a function call on the next click, i just reset the opCount variable to 0.
 This is precisely what I do on the equals button push.

+So many bugs
+    fix set values so y does not inherit x value on    multiple operater pushes

+    fix y converts to zero on multiple op pushes.